LamaAni/git_autosync/README.md

 env name | description | default value
 ---|---|---
 GIT_AUTOSYNC_LOGPREFEX | The log prefex for git_autosync.
 Will be printed before and sync logs. | GIT_AUTOSYNC:

+# Notes

+Mostly, I use this script to sync my repo to remote machines, when deploying a web service of some sorts.
+There are more agile and better solutions, but I find that this simple approach is very powerful.

+If there is more interest in this script I will add installs, releases and requested functionality.